 Males have a pointy projection on their abdomen tip that amounts to a false stinger, and they may poke it against their enemies in defense, but they are completely incapable of stinging.
 Females (unless molested) reserve their powerful sting for the cicadas they hunt.

-Similar species: Another common Missouri wasp, the eastern stizus (Stizus brevipennis), looks almost exactly like an eastern cicada-killer wasp.
+- The most similar common Missouri wasp is the eastern stizus (Stizus brevipennis).
+It looks almost exactly like an eastern cicada-killer wasp.
 But look closely at the yellow markings: in the eastern stizus, the yellow abdominal marks are smooth-edged, while on the cicada-killer, ornate black hook-shaped edges intrude into the yellow.
-Also, the color patterns on two of the thorax segments are different: in the eastern stizus, the scutellum and postscutellum plates have a distinct pattern of yellow marks, while those plates on the cicada-killer have a plainer, rust-colored patch.
+Also, the color patterns on two of the thorax segments are different: in the eastern stizus, the scutellum and postscutellum plates (compare pictures of the thorax, and you'll see which plates these are) have a distinct pattern of yellow marks, while those plates on the cicada-killer have a plainer, rust-colored patch.
+Finally, the eastern stizus provisions its nests with katydids, not cicadas.

 Length: can exceed 1½ inches.